 The packet sent out on behalf of re-applicants includes any previous committee letter(s) and supporting letters, as well as new supporting letters.
 The cover letter for this packet updates your previous committee letter(s) by highlighting the ways in which you have strengthened your candidacy for admission.

 NOTE: Re-applicants who have been away from Brown for three years or more are not eligible for the committee letter since much of their professional and/or academic experience supersedes their years at Brown University.
-Re-applicants are eligible for the Committee Letter a maximum of three times within three years of graduating from Brown University.
+Brown candidates for admission to medical or other health career schools are eligible for the Committee Letter a maximum of three times within three years of graduating from Brown University.